IBM/couchbackup/README.md

 Cloudant or using CouchDB 2.0 or greater, the ".couch" file only contains a single shard of data.
 This utility allows simple backups of CouchDB or Cloudant database using the HTTP API.

+This tool can be used to script the backup of your databases.
+Move the backup and log files to cheap Object Storage so that you have multiple copies of your precious data.

 ## Options reference